The Hubble Space Telescope Survey of M31 Satellite Galaxies I. RR Lyrae-based Distances and Refined 3D Geometric Structure: Checking the Robustness of Distances to the M31 Satellites

 Figure~\ref{fig:Lit_RRL} shows differences in RR Lyrae distances from this paper and the literature.
 The distances of the largest sample, that of \citet{Martinez-Vazquez17}, are systematically larger by a median of 0.06~mag.
 This effect is consistent with the eDR3 correction (Eq~\ref{eq:Gaia}), which is known to produce distances that are $\sim$0.06~mag closer than \hyperlink{cite.Marconi15}{M15} (\hyperlink{cite.Nagarajan21}{N21}).

 The comparison with other studies shows a somewhat larger scatter, which may reflect the variety of techniques used.
 We find a median $\Delta \mu=-0.028$~mag for the ensemble.
 On an individual galaxy basis, most differences are at the level of 0.1~mag and are consistent within the reported uncertainties.
-The only notable exception is And~{\sc XXV}, for which the existing literature distance is 0.25~mag larger than that determined herein.
+The only notable exception to this trend is And~{\sc XXV}, for which the existing literature distance is 0.25~mag larger than that determined herein.
 The cause of this discrepancy is not clear, but existing literature measurements for this galaxy show a similar degree of disagreement (e.g., \citealt{Conn12} measured a distance to And~{\sc XXV} of $\mu=24.33^{+0.07}_{-0.21}$, as opposed to the value of $\mu=24.63\pm0.17$ derived by \citealt{Cusano16}).
 A detailed exploration of this discrepancy is not within the scope of this paper.
+Overall, the scatter observed in Fig.~\ref{fig:Lit_RRL} exemplifies the effect of methodological differences on available literature distances, and highlights the importance of large self-consistent compilations.
+Such lack of homogeneity in the literature was recently highlighted by the review of \citet{Monelli22}, who estimate systematic effects that are in good quantitative agreement with the comparison shown here.